University of Pittsburgh

 How do I obtain a permission number for a closed course?

 As described on the Registration Services web page, students who are attempting to register for a course that is full should not contact faculty members for permission to register for the course.
 In order to register for classes that are full, you must request permission from the Law School Registrar’s Office, as described below.
-If permission is granted, you will be issued a Permission Number, which you will enter when you add the course.
+If permission is granted, you will be issued a Permission Number via return email, which you will enter when you add the course.

 As a first step in attempting to enroll in a class that is currently full, please monitor PeopleSoft and continue to attempt to add the course if an opening becomes available.
 Only if you are unable to add the course by noon on the next to the last day of the open enrollment period, because it continues to remain full, should you then contact the Registrar’s Office.

-To request a permission number for a course that remains full at noon on the next to the last day of open enrollment, please email the Registrar's Office at lawreg@pitt.edu or stop by the Registrar's Service Window during business hours.
-If you email your request, please include your PeopleSoft ID, course title and 4-digit catalog number.
+To request a permission number for a course that remains full at noon on the next to the last day of open enrollment, please email the Registrar's Office at lawreg@pitt.edu.
+In the email, please include your PeopleSoft ID, course title and 4-digit catalog number.
 Requests for permission numbers are issued in the order that requests are received.
+Students should not contact faculty directly requesting permission numbers

 How do I withdraw from or drop a course after open enrollment ends?